naivenaive/EasyPubMed/EasyPubMed User Manual.md

 ##### Interest:

 - Have a chat about the meaning of life
-- Dermatology (Psoriasis, Acne...), cosmetic dermatology (Laser, Botox...)
+- Dermatology (Psoriasis, Acne...), cosmetic dermatology (Cosmetics, Laser...)
 - Popularization of science
 - Medical statistics, bioinformatics, handle medical data using R or Python
 - Chrome extension develop using JavaScript, CSS and HTML